Svatopluk Habanec

-Svatopluk Habanec (born 22 September 1969) is a Czech former football player and manager of Třinec.
+Svatopluk Habanec (born 22 September 1969) is a Czech former football player and manager of Ústí nad Labem.
 His playing position was defender.

 Habanec scored 11 goals in 28 games in the 2000–01 Czech 2.
 Liga, finishing among the leading scorers of the league.

 He was announced as the new manager of Ústí nad Labem on 19 September 2007, replacing Libor Pala.
 He guided Ústí to the Czech First League after masterminding a second-place finish for the club in the 2009–10 Czech 2.
 Liga.
 Despite their relegation from the Czech First League in 2010/11, Habanec won the Czech 2.
 Liga with Ústí the following season.
 In August 2012, Habanec was appointed as the successor to Miroslav Soukup at Czech First League side 1.
 FC Slovácko.

+On 15 June 2024, Habanec was announced as the new manager of Ústí nad Labem.